crazyBaboon/mcalc/README.md

 ![mcalc2](https://user-images.githubusercontent.com/19549703/164544763-2203bf6c-93d6-46bc-b4b7-7faf4f208e4d.png)

-If the result has got more than 32 digits long, it will be displayed in the terminal.
+If the result is longer than 32 digits, it will be displayed in the terminal.